Protect Your Kids Teenager man using smartphone.

 Nick fell into pornography because he was alone and nobody saw what he was doing.
 One way to safely train teens to use social media is by giving them limited access to monitored devices.
 For example, when a teen reaches the age where it may be appropriate to have a Facebook account, they should initially access it on a computer in the family room rather than a personal device in their room.

 There are technical ways to monitor as well.
-Victory by Covenant Eyes has monitoring that detects pornography on the screen.
+Covenant Eyes has monitoring that detects pornography on the screen.
 Make sure everyone understands that the devices are monitored.
 You can then use the activity feed as a way to continue discussions about healthy social media use.

 Avoid Endless Browsing